d12frosted/elpa-mirror/gnu/cape-readme.txt

   some of these tweaks in my personal configuration.

   ┌────
   │ ;; Example 1: Sanitize the `pcomplete-completions-at-point' Capf.
+The Capf has │ ;; undesired side effects on Emacs 28 and earlier.
+These advices are not needed │ ;; on Emacs 29 and newer.
-  │ ;; The Capf has undesired side effects on Emacs 28 and earlier.
+  │ (when (< emacs-major-version 29)
-  │ (advice-add 'pcomplete-completions-at-point :around #'cape-wrap-silent) │ (advice-add 'pcomplete-completions-at-point :around #'cape-wrap-purify) │
+  │   (advice-add 'pcomplete-completions-at-point :around #'cape-wrap-silent) │   (advice-add 'pcomplete-completions-at-point :around #'cape-wrap-purify)) │
   │ ;; Example 2: Configure a Capf with a specific auto completion prefix length │ (setq-local completion-at-point-functions